Blooym/docker-dalamud/README.md

 ## Usage

-Add the following to the top of your Dockerfile and replace `latest` if you wish to use a different image version.
+Add the following to the top of your Dockerfile and replace `latest` if you wish to use a different image version. ([View all](https://github.com/BitsOfAByte/docker-dalamud/pkgs/container/docker-dalamud))

 ```
 FROM ghcr.io/bitsofabyte/docker-dalamud:latest